zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/README.md

 - Learn how to access and gain insights from data in the Autonomous Data Warehouse

 **[Click here to run Lab 5](LabGuide5.md)**
-<a href="https://youtu.be/n5Q_5abgXcI" target="_blank">**Click here to watch a video demonstration** that walks you through the process of connecting Data Visualization Desktop to your new Autonomous Data Warehouse and building sophisticated data visualizations.
+<a href="https://youtu.be/n5Q_5abgXcI" target="_blank">**Click here to watch a video demonstration**</a> that walks you through the process of connecting Data Visualization Desktop to your new Autonomous Data Warehouse and building sophisticated data visualizations.